-Sr. No. Activities Learning Hours
+Sr. No. Activities Learning

+Hours

 1 Quizzes 2

 2 Assignments 3

 3 Class room tests 3

 4 Group discussion 3

 5 Game/ Role plays /Competitions 3

 6 Case Study/Application oriented problem solving 3

-Name of the Program: Master of Commerce (M.Com) Name of the Course: FUNDS MANAGEMENT IN BANKS Course Credits No. of Hours per Week Total No. of Teaching Total No. of Teaching Hours 2 Credits 2 Hrs 30 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: FUNDS MANAGEMENT IN BANKS Course Code :ELF07 Course Credits No. of Hours per Week Total No. of Teaching Hours 2 Credits 2 Hrs 30 Hrs 30 Hrs

-➤ To give insights to the students about the concept of fund and its management Practice with respect to Banking Organization
+To give insights to the students about the concept of fund and itsmanagement Practice with respect to Banking Organization

-Nature and Scope of Fund Management - Allocation of funds - Misallocation of funds Based Committee Norms - Management of capital Funds in Commercial Banks; Meaning and function of capital funds; Necessity of adequate capital funds; Standard to measure capital adequacy; Present position in India with respect to capital adequacy
+Nature and Scope of Fund Management - Allocation of funds - Misallocation of funds Based Committee Norms - Management of capital Funds in Commercial Banks; Meaning and function of capital funds; Necessity of adequate capital funds; Standard to measure capital adequacy; Present position in India with respect to capital adequacy nature and function; Working reserve - nature and function; cash management incommercial banks.
+Secondary Reserves: Nature and function of secondary reserves; factors influencing secondary reserves; Estimation and management of secondary reserves.